loicpennequin/create-v3-app/packages/docs/src/pages/docs/folder-structure.md

 ### 📝ts.config.json

 The tsconfig.json file is used to configure TypeScript.
-It extends thnuxt config generated in the `.nuxt` folder that is created whn you run `yarn dev`.
+It extends the nuxt config generated in the `.nuxt` folder that is created whn you run `yarn dev`.